Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 ros2 launch peripherals joystick_control.launch.py
 ```
-Now you should be able to move around with the robot while the map is continuously updated.
+You should now be able to move around with the robot while the map is continuously updated.

 # Quality of Life Additions